phoenixframework/phoenix/guides/request_lifecycle.md

 This line injects our template into the layout before the HTML is sent off to the browser.
 We will talk more about layouts in the Controllers guide.

-The rest of the page structure is included in the `app` component the is defined in the `lib/hello_web/components/layouts.ex` module.
+The rest of the page structure is included in the `app` component that is defined in the `lib/hello_web/components/layouts.ex` module.

 ## From endpoint to views